 - The Campaign for the New Amsterdam School – in support of our growth into a pre-K through 5th grade school.

 Our successful fundraising program is all possible due to our incredible community.
 Faculty, parents, alumni families, and friends come together to make amazing things happen for our school.
 Generous donation of time, talent and financial resources enable us to provide a Waldorf–inspired curriculum and remain accessible to families of many different economic circumstances.
-Please consider joining our Development Committee, and bring your talents and ideas to this important work.
+Please consider joining our Development and Events Committee, and bring your talents and ideas to this important work.

 The New Amsterdam School is a 501(c)(3) tax-exempt public charity with tax ID 26-2407285.
 We admit students of any race, color, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.